sadikovi/octohaven/README.md

 job parameters, but there is an issue for that.

 # Install
-Super simple installation and no dependencies, except Python 2.7.x, and Redis Uses Docker to install Redis, but can use your own installation, see [Configuration](#configuration)
+Super simple installation and no dependencies, except Python 2.7.x, and Redis.
+Uses Docker to install Redis, but can use your own installation, see [Configuration](#configuration)

 Download repository and run scripts from `sbin` directory.